tlaskowsky/cdk-gitlab-3day-workshop/lab-2/lab-2.md

     ```yaml
     # Job to deploy the CDK application to the Prod environment
     deploy_to_prod:
-      stage: deploy_prod # Use underscore
+      stage: deploy-prod # Use underscore
       image: node:${NODE_VERSION} # Assuming NODE_VERSION is defined in variables
       tags: [cdk] # Assuming 'cdk' runner tag
       cache: # Setup keys first